vivaria/edisonrul.ing/docs/source/cards/f/flint.md

 ### Card Rulings

-●The effect of Flint that equips it to a new monster is an effect that targets.
+*   The effect of Flint that equips it to a new monster is an effect that targets.
 This effect also can be chained to.